ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 # Configuring MSSQL database backups
 {: #configureMSSQLBackup}

 To protect Microsoft&reg; SQL Server databases, install the SQL Server plug-in with the Windows&reg; {{site.data.keyword.backup_full}} Agent on the machine where the SQL Server is running.
 Then, you can add and run backup jobs that specify which SQL Server databases to back up and where to save the backup data.
 The SQL Server plug-in can back up databases that span volumes, databases that have Transparent Data Encryption (TDE) enabled and databases in AlwaysOn Availability Groups.
 The plug-in can also back up BLOB data from filestream-enabled databases.
-You can run full database backups, full database with transaction logs backups or transaction log only backups.
+You can run full database backups, full database with transaction logs backups, or transaction log only backups.
 When it is installed with the Cluster Support plug-in, the SQL Server plug-in can protect databases on SQL Server clusters.
 {: shortdesc}

 You can only back up transaction logs for databases that use the full or bulk-logged recovery model.